Grasmere and Rydal Tourist Information

 Grasmere Rush Bearing Ceremony

 Centuries ago, the floors of the church were cold, damp and of earth only.
 Indeed, it was not unknown for parishioners to be buried within the church confines as well as outside.
 Rushes were therefore laid on the floor to provide extra warmth underfoot.
-Each year, on the Saturday closest to August 5th, villagers walk in procession to Saint Oswald’s carrying crosses of flowers and rushes.
+Each year, on a Saturday in July, villagers walk in procession to Saint Oswald’s carrying crosses of flowers and rushes.

 Grasmere Garden Village